 Claremont Fan Court School

-In 1978 Claremont School amalgamated with Fan Court School, a boys' prep school in Longcross, to become Claremont Fan Court School.
+In 1978 Claremont School and Fan Court School amalgamated at Claremont, forming a co-educational school from 3-18 years to be known as Claremont Fan Court School.

 In 1979 Joyce Grenfell, one of our best known and most distinguished performing arts alumna, gave her name to the new arts centre including the music school, performance space and dining hall.

 The Schools facilities were greatly enhanced in 1999 with the addition of a new Sports Hall, paid for with the generous contributions from parents, friends and alumni.

 In 2005 after 70 years of boarding, Claremont Fan Court closed its boarding house and became a day School only.

 Today, Claremont Fan Court has over 750 pupils from 2½ - 19 years across three Schools.
 As a non-denominational school, it continues to embody its early foundations of courtesy, respect, trust, moral integrity, self-discipline, love for God and man.

 We maintain a holistic approach to improvements and restoration of the buildings and School grounds and have some exciting development plans in place.
 For more information, please visit our Looking Ahead pages.